 Beads create an airtight seal between the tire and the rim.
 It consists of powerfully braided steel covered in rubber.

-The sidewall is the part of the tire, which is between the beads and the external tire thread.
+The sidewall is the part of the tire between the beads and the external tire thread.
 It consists of thick rubber, which increases the stability.
 Important information such as size, speed/load index and recommended tire pressure is printed onto the sidewall.

 External tire thread:

-The wide external area covered in soft rubber, which is in contact with the road surface ensures tire grip and comfort.
-The two biggest factors that matter for a tires handling are; the shape of the external tire thread cuts, and the actual rubber compound.
+The wide external area covered in soft rubber, which is in contact with the road surface, ensures tire grip and comfort.
+The two biggest factors that matter for a tire’s performance are; the shape of the external tire thread cuts, and the actual rubber compound.